klynne23/liri-node-app/README.md

 # liri-node-app

 # Working Program Video
+* coming soon

 # Program Guide
-* the program will expect input from the command line in one of 4 ways
+the program will expect input from the command line in one of 4 ways
-1. node liri.js spotify-this-song "song title"
+* node liri.js spotify-this-song "song title"
-2. node liri.js concert-this "artist name"
+* node liri.js concert-this "artist name"
-3. node liri.js movie-this "movie title"
+* node liri.js movie-this "movie title"
-4. node liri.js do-what-it-says
+* node liri.js do-what-it-says

 **spotify-this-song**
-* this command will send a request to the spotify api and display the:
+this command will send a request to the spotify api and display the:
-1. Aritist Name
+* Aritist Name
-2. Song Name
+* Song Name
-3. A 30 second preview of the song (if available)
+* A 30 second preview of the song (if available)
-4. Album Name
+* Album Name
-* if no song is provided the data for "head above water" by avril lavigne will be displayed
+if no song is provided the data for "head above water" by avril lavigne will be displayed

 **concert-this**
 * this command will send a request to the bands in town api and display the: